 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Timber suspended.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Painted wood skirtings and door surrounds.
-Wall mounted and base storage kitchen units.
+Wall mounted and base kitchen storage units.
 Chimney breasts and fireplaces Visually inspected.
-Chilling breasts and meplaces No testing of the flues or fittings was carried out.
-Fireplace in living room currently utilised.
+No testing of the flues or fittings was carried out.
+Original fireplaces blanked off and not utilised.
 Internal decorations Visually inspected.
 Painted and papered wall and ceiling surfaces.
-Cellars Visually inspected where there was a safe and purpose-built access.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-13amp mains.
+13 amp mains.
+Gas Acceptible monte of the quetons were viewelly in an att.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.